bitbldr/sprocket/README.md

 Here you will find detailed examples and tutorials.
 These docs are build with sprocket, which also make them an excellent reference implementation [github.com/bitbldr/sprocket_docs](https://github.com/bitbldr/sprocket_docs).

 ## API Documentation

 API documentation can be found at <https://hexdocs.pm/sprocket>.

-## Roadmap

-Sprocket is still in its early stages and has a roadmap for future development.
-Here are some of the planned improvements:

-- [x] Build out full set of base HTML functions for components
-- [x] Expand the available hooks to enable more flexible component behavior
-- [x] Add documentation to modules and simplify API
-- [x] Add support for additional event types to handle various user interactions
-- [ ] Improve unit test coverage to ensure code quality and reliability
-- [ ] Add support for web-based client components
-- [ ] Investigate extending to support more than just web views, such as native desktop, iOS, and Android applications.

 ## Contributing